Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Introduction

 \section{Introduction}

 Self-attentive neural models, such as BERT \citep{Devlin2018}, attain a high performance on a wide range of natural language processing (NLP) tasks.
 Despite their excellent performance, the robustness of BERT-based models is contested: Various studies \cite{Jin2019, Hsieh2019, Li2020, Zang2020, Sun2020} recently showed that BERT is vulnerable to adversarial attacks.
 Adversarial attacks are deliberate attempts to fool the model into giving the incorrect output by providing it with carefully crafted input samples, also called adversarial examples.
-These findings are in line with those of \citet{Niven2019} who found that BERT exploits spurious statistical cues resulting from uneven distributions of certain words and phrases (e.g. `cannot' or `are') over the target labels and that its performance is reduced drastically if these cues are removed.

-Both in NLP and computer vision, neural models have been shown to be vulnerable to adversarial attacks \citep{Szegedy2014, Alshemali2019}.
-In contrast to the vision domain however, adding imperceptable changes to text is almost impossible \citep{Alzantot2018}.
-Instead, adversarial input in the NLP field generally aims to be (1) semantics-preserving and (2) grammatically correct.
-The underlying idea is that grammatically correct sentences should be indistinguishable from text generated by humans and thus constitutes valid input that the model should be able to handle.

-At present, the work on adversarial attack of Named Entity Recognition (NER) models is limited to a single study. \citet{araujo2020adversarial} attack biomedical BERT models by simulating spelling errors and replacing entities with their synonyms.
+At present, the work on adversarial attack of Named Entity Recognition (NER) models is limited to a single study: \citet{araujo2020adversarial} attack biomedical BERT models by simulating spelling errors and replacing entities with their synonyms.
 They find that both attacks drastically reduce performance of these domain-specific BERT models on medical NER tasks.

-Here, we propose two additional adversarial attack methods to investigate different variations in NER input: using synonyms in the \textit{context} of entities and replacing entities themselves with others of the same type.
-In contrast to previous work, our methods are adaptive and specifically target BERT's weaknesses: We create adversarial examples by making the changes to the input that either manage to fool the model or bring it closest to making a mistake (i.e. lower the prediction score for the correct output) instead of randomly introducing noise or variation.
-This allows for a systematic test of the model's robustness under severe stress conditions and thereby allows us to interpret \textit{which} variation in entities and entity contexts BERT models are most vulnerable to.
-In turn, this will further our understanding of what BERT models do and do not learn.
+Here, we aim to systematically test the robustness of BERT models for NER under severe stress conditions in order to investigate \textit{which} variation in entities and entity contexts BERT models are most vulnerable to.
+This will, in turn, further our understanding of what these models do and do not learn.
+To do so, we propose two adversarial attack methods: replacing words in the context of entities with synonyms, and replacing entities themselves with others of the same type.
+In contrast to previous work, the methods we propose are adaptive and specifically target BERT's weaknesses: We create adversarial examples by making the changes to the input that either manage to fool the model or bring it closest to making a mistake (i.e. lower the prediction score for the correct output) instead of randomly introducing noise or variation.